-As experts in autoimmunity, biomarker identification and immune-system profiling, Protagen is well equipped to support the pharma and biotech industry with effective immunotherapy development.
-Protagen’s predictive biomarker screening tool, SeroTag®, enables the profiling of autoantibodies to better understand the molecular characteristics of different cancers, as well as the mechanism of action of common immunotherapeutic approaches.
-A valuable approach as the industry looks to overcome the barriers to successful immunotherapy, such as low responder rates, immune-related adverse events (irAEs) and autoimmune disease.
+As experts in autoimmunity, biomarker identification and immune-system profiling, Protagen is well equipped to support the pharma and biotech industries with effective immunotherapy development.
+Protagen’s predictive biomarker screening tool, SeroTag®, enables the profiling of autoantibody signatures to better understand how a patient’s immune system interacts with cancer, as well as the mechanism of action of common immunotherapeutic approaches.
+This is a valuable approach as the industry looks to overcome the barriers to successful immunotherapy, such as low responder rates, immune-related adverse events (irAEs) and induced autoimmune disease.
 Download our new whitepaper to learn more.

 To find out more about how biomarker discovery can enhance cancer immunotherapy development, and what the future holds, download our new whitepaper.